 The best paint to use to upcycle furniture is one that doesn’t require a primer and one that’s durable.
 Chalk paint is the primary paint for upcycling furniture thank to the winning qualities – chalk paint very rarely requires any preparation, such as sanding or priming, and can be used indoors or outside, on just about any surface.
 The most classic is the range at Annie Sloan, the original home of chalk paint for DIY projects.
 Artist Annie Sloan developed her unique furniture paint back in 1990, revolutionising the world of decorative painting at that time.

-But as our appetite for upcycling grows so does the paint offering.
+As our appetite for upcycling grows so does the paint offering.
 There are now several popular furniture paints we see time and time again used for upcycling projects.
 The one that has grown in popularity across social media is Frenchic Alfresco paint, as used by our Ideal Home team members above.

 What can you make out of old furniture?